wells19d/KitchenQueue2/README.md

 ---

-### MVP Stage 2 (Free Version)
+### MVP Stage 2 (Subscription Base)

 1. **Recipe Box**

    - Users can create and manage their own recipes.
-   - Recipes check against the Cupboard to flag missing ingredients.
+   - Recipes check against the Cupboard to flag missing ingredients. _(In Development)_
-   - Missing items can be added directly to the Shopping list.
+   - Missing items can be added directly to the Shopping list. _(In Development)_
-   - When a recipe is marked as "made," it deducts used ingredients from the Cupboard.
+   - When a recipe is marked as "made," it deducts used ingredients from the Cupboard. _(In Development)_

 2. **Favorite Items**

    - Users can create and store frequently used or purchased items for quick access when building Shopping lists.

-3. **Dark Mode (Theme)**
-   - Users can select between light, dark, or auto theme.

----

-### Future Enhancements (Subscription-Based Features)

-1. **UPC Scanning**
+3. **UPC Scanning**

    - Scan barcodes to quickly add items to Shopping or Cupboard inventories.

-2. **Recipe Searching**
+4. **Recipe Searching**

    - Search online recipes and save them to your personal Recipe Box.

-3. **Community Recipe Box**
+5. **Community Recipe Box**

-   - Shared recipe library with community-contributed meals.
+   - Share personal recipes within the community-contributed box (publicly or privately).
    - Users can browse, favorite, and add recipes to their box.

+---

+### Future Enhancements (Subscription-Based Features)

-4. **Meal Planning**
+1. **Meal Planning**

    - Plan meals by day, week, or month.
    - Automatically generate shopping lists for missing ingredients.

-5. **Nutritional Information**
+2. **Nutritional Information**

    - Analyze and display nutritional facts for recipes.
    - Help users make informed dietary choices.

+3. **Additional Features**
+   - Visionary ideas are under active exploration and will be revealed as development continues.

 ---